 A counselor will go over your contract with you line-by-line.
 Don't get too wrapped up in the DEP contract, because what really counts is the final enlistment contract, which you will sign on the day you ship out to basic training.
 This is because the DEP contract is probably going to have several omissions, especially if you haven't been assigned to a job, yet.
 Certain enlistment incentives (such as enlistment bonuses) cannot be included in the contract until your job is known.
 Additionally, your active duty shipping date won't be known until your job is assigned.

 08Waiting it Out

 The waiting period in the Delayed Enlistment Program is probably the hardest thing about the enlistment process.
 The Air Force recruits for several months in advance.
-Depending on job and training availability, you may have to wait for several months to ship out to basic training (I've known folks who have spent over a year in the Air Force DEP).
+Depending on job and training availability, you may have to wait for several months to ship out to basic training—some have spent over a year in the Air Force DEP.

 If you're in a hurry to get out of town, ask your recruiter about the possibility of being placed on the "quick ship" list.
 At times, there are recruits who drop out of the DEP at the very last moment.

 In order not to waste a scheduled job/training slot, the recruiting service maintains a list of those who agree to take the place of such individuals.
 The only problem is that you would have to accept the same job (or aptitude area) of the person dropping out, be of the same sex (usually), and keep your bags packed, as you may only get a day's notice.